oleg-shilo/cs-script.vscode/README.md

 ---

 Note this extension depends on "ms-vscode.mono-debug" and "ms-vscode.csharp".
 Thus if these extensions are installed but function incorrectly please log error reports at their corresponding web sites.
+Read section "Minimal set of dependencies" for more details.

 ---